kylebur/MLWeek1/README.md

 #Week 1 homework
-# MLWeek1 lets see if this works
+# MLWeek1 lets see if this work.
+How about this?